Ghost in the Shell 2: Innocence: Plot

 The story is loosely based on Ghost in the Shell manga chapter "Robot Rondo" (with elements of "Phantom Fund").
 Opening in 2032, Public Security Section 9 cybernetic operative Batou is teamed with Togusa, an agent with very few cybernetic upgrades, following the events of Ghost in the Shell.

-After a series of deaths due to malfunctioning gynoids—doll-like sex robots—Section 9 is asked to investigate.
-As the gynoids all malfunctioned without clear cause, the deaths are believed to be premeditated murders; Batou and Togusa are sent to investigate possible terrorist or political motives.
+After a series of deaths due to malfunctioning gynoids (doll-like sex robots), Section 9 is asked to investigate.
+Since the gynoids all malfunctioned without clear cause, the deaths are believed to be premeditated murders; Batou and Togusa are sent to investigate possible terrorist or political motives.
 Additionally, the most recent gynoid's remains show they all contained an illegal "ghost".
 Section 9 concludes human sentience is being artificially duplicated onto the dolls illegally, making the robots more lifelike, and possibly acting as a motive in the murders.

-Called to a homicide scene, information warfare/technology specialist Ishikawa explains the victim is Jack Walkson, a consignment officer at gynoid company LOCUS SOLUS, who may have been killed by the Yakuza.
-A previous Yakuza boss was recently killed by a gynoid, so Ishikawa concludes Walkson was held responsible and killed in an act of revenge.
-Batou and Togusa enter a Yakuza bar to question the current boss, only to be threatened by the bar occupants.
+Called to a homicide scene, information warfare/technology specialist Ishikawa explains the victim is Jack Walkson, a consignment officer at gynoid company LOCUS SOLUS, who may have been killed by the yakuza.
+A previous yakuza boss was recently killed by a gynoid, so Ishikawa concludes Walkson was held responsible and killed in an act of revenge.
+Batou and Togusa enter a yakuza bar to question the current boss, only to be threatened by the bar occupants.
 Batou opens fire, killing and wounding numerous gang members, including the cyborg that murdered Walkson.
 The current boss then admits his predecessor was somehow involved in LOCUS SOLUS, but insists he doesn't know how.

 Entering a store on his way home, Batou is then seemingly warned by the Major and shot in the arm by an unseen assailant.
 Caught in a firefight, Batou nearly kills the store owner in confusion, but is subdued when Ishikawa appears.
 While having his damaged arm replaced, Batou is informed by Ishikawa that his e-brain was hacked, causing him to shoot himself and attack the store occupants.
-Ishikawa explains that Batou was hacked in order to cause further scandal following his Yakuza assault in an attempt to stop the Section 9 investigation.
+Ishikawa explains that Batou was hacked in order to cause further scandal following his yakuza assault in an attempt to stop the Section 9 investigation.